realityexpander/jpages/src/main/java/org/elegantobjects/jpages/LibraryApp/README.md

 ### Constructor Convenience

 - All dependencies passed in constructor
-  - No Dependency Injection framework (_anyone want to google a thermosiphon?..._)
+  - No Dependency Injection framework (_does anyone want to google a thermosiphon?..._)
 - Many different constructors included for many different ways to create objects
-- Singletons passed in constructor, held in Context object
+- Singletons passed in constructor, held in the Context object
 - No `null` objects
   - `null` checks on the input to the constructor for special case constructor handling
   - `Null` is normally intended to generate reasonable default values